 Direct Loans disburse twice per semester or enrollment period (or four times per academic year).
-There are two disbursements of Direct Loan funds each semester.
-The disbursement date information can be found in MyPima Financial Aid Awards.
+There are two disbursements of Direct Loan funds each semester: one at the start of classes and one at the midpoint of the semester.
 Loan funds will disburse once the student is attending 6 credit hours (or achieve half time enrollment) and has met all other eligibility criteria.